• Skip to primary navigation

 Jump to Recipe

 If you love a salty, rich, cheesy sprinkle of parmesan on your dishes but would rather do without the dairy, these vegan parmesan sprinkles are a satisfying alternative.
-They provide a flavor pop to all things savory and only require three ingredients.
+It works as a general cheese substitute so well that I fondly call it cheesoning!
+An umami, salty flavor pop is brought to nearly any savory food and you only need three ingredients.
 A rosemary-flavored option is included in the recipe - so dreamy on Italian food!
 Gluten-free, dairy-free, oil-free, and so delicious!

 Two salad bowls with a small bowl of dairy-free parmesan sprinkles next to them.